About the

 Info

-Hadley McCarroll piano, appears regularly throughout the San Francisco Bay Area as a solo and collaborative pianist, opera coach, clinician, teacher, concert producer, and arts leader.
-Hailed for her "...lively and exhilarating..." pianism, (San Francisco Classical Voice) in addition to her work with the Mirage Ensemble, she performs music in other diverse styles with many ensembles, including many world premieres, with the Berkeley New Music Project, Berkeley Symphony Orchestra; Sounding the Margins, a festival of the music of Pauline Oliveros; and the sfSoundGroup, a twenty-first century new music ensemble.
+Hadley McCarroll piano, appears regularly throughout the San Francisco Bay Area as a solo and collaborative artist, opera coach, clinician, and teacher.
+Hailed for her "...lively and exhilarating..." pianism, (San Francisco Classical Voice), she performs music in many diverse styles with many ensembles, including the Berkeley New Music Project, Oakland East Bay Symphony, Berkeley Symphony Orchestra; Sounding the Margins, a festival of the music of Pauline Oliveros; sfSoundGroup, and as the pianist of the cello/piano duo martha & monica.

-A dedicated pedagogue, Ms. McCarroll is the president of the East Bay Chapter of The California Association of Professional Music Teachers, and serves on the faculty of the San Francisco Community Music Center, as well as directing her own piano studio in Oakland.
-She is frequently sought out as a clinician and adjudicator, and has taught musicianship classes for the San Francisco Choral Society and other local ensembles.
-Ms. McCarroll recently founded the Oakland Chamber Ensemble, a group celebrating the rich musical talent in the Oakland area.
-She also is a founding director of Accendi Performances, a Bay Area service and arts organization based in Oakland.
+A dedicated pedagogue, Ms. McCarroll is founder of the East Bay Chapter of The California Association of Professional Music Teachers, and has served on the faculty of the San Francisco Community Music Center since 1997, in addition to directing her own music studio in Oakland.
+She is frequently sought out as a clinician and adjudicator, and has taught musicianship classes for the San Francisco Choral Society.